-There are 120 schools offering graduate degrees in Bioengineering and Biomedical Engineering.
+There are 123 schools offering graduate degrees in Bioengineering and Biomedical Engineering.
 University of California-San Diego had highest number of international students receiving a Master's degree.
-University of Michigan-Ann Arbor had the most women graduates in this program.
+Cornell University had the most women graduates in this program.
 Bioengineering and Biomedical Engineering is projected to grow 6 percent from 2016 to 2026, as fast as average for all occupations Median pay for Bioengineering and Biomedical Engineering in 2018 was 134730$.
 The number of jobs were 178390.

 Ranked as: #1 in Best National University

 The Graduate Certificate in Bioengineering is designed to formalize the training of students specializing in the engineering analysis of living systems.
 The certificate is based on core graduate courses, a research seminar, and graduate research.
 The core curriculum provides rigorous training in the engineering analysis of biological molecules and networks, cells, tissues, organs, and organisms.